l7mp/stunner/README.md

 $ kubectl rollout restart deployment/stunner
 ```

+You can even set up a [cron
+job](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs) to automate this.
+Note
-If the WebRTC application server uses [dynamic STUN/TURN credentials](#demo) then it may need to be
+that if the WebRTC application server uses [dynamic STUN/TURN credentials](#demo), then it may need
-restarted as well to learn the new credentials.
+to be restarted to learn the new credentials.

 ### Access control

-The ultimate condition for a secure STUNner deployment is a correctly configured access control
+The ultimate condition for a secure STUNner deployment is correctly configured access control that
-rules that restricts external users to open transport relay connections only to the media server
+restricts external users to open transport relay connections inside the cluster.
+The ACL must make
+sure that only the media servers, and only on a limited set of UDP ports, can be reached
-and nothing else.
-The STUNner installation comes with a default `NetworkPolicy` that locks down
+externally.
+The STUNner installation comes with a default `NetworkPolicy` that locks down *all*
-*all* access from STUNner to the rest of the workload (not even Kube DNS is allowed).
-This is to
+access from STUNner to the rest of the workload (not even Kube DNS is allowed).
+This is to enforce
-enforce the security best practice that the access permissions of STUNner must be carefully
+the security best practice that the access permissions of STUNner be carefully customized before
-customized before deployment.
+deployment.

 It is a good practice to configure the ACL so that STUNner can access only the media server ports
 used by WebRTC media connection endpoints, and *nothing else*.
 Thanks to the versatility of
 Kubernetes, this is very
 [simple](https://kubernetes.io/docs/concepts/services-networking/network-policies) to do with a
 `NetworkPolicy`.
 For instance, in our [Kurento demo](#demo), STUNner is deployed into the `default`
-namespace and it is labeled with `app: stunner`, and the media server runs in the same namaspace
+namespace and all STUNner pods are labeled as `app: stunner`, and the media server runs in the same
-using the label `app: webrtc-server`.
-In addition, WebRTC endpoints on the Kurento server are
+namaspace using the label `app: webrtc-server`.
+In addition, WebRTC endpoints on the Kurento server
-assigned a UDP port between 10000 and 20000.
-Then, the below `NetworkPolicy` ensures that access
+are assigned from the UDP port range [10000:20000].
+Then, the below `NetworkPolicy` ensures that
-from any STUNner pod to the media server is allowed over any UDP port between 10000 and 20000, and
+access from any STUNner pod to the media server is allowed over any UDP port between 10000 and
-any other network traffic is denied.
+20000, and any other network access is denied.

 ```yaml
 apiVersion: networking.k8s.io/v1